 - Line the bottom of the pan with parchment paper.
 Seal the graham crackers in a ziploc bag and crush them into fine crumbs using a meat tenderizer (make sure to work on a cutting board and sturdy surface).
 Place the butter into a microwave safe bowl and pop into the microwave for 20 seconds or until melted.
 Mix the crushed crackers into the butter and pour the mixture into the cake pan, compacting the crumbs with a spatula to form an even layer.
 Place the pan into the fridge while preparing the tofu cream cheese mixture.

 - Add the cream cheese, firm tofu, plain yogurt, whipping cream, sugar, and lemon juice to a blender and blend until smooth throughout.
-In a separate bowl, mix the gelatin powder into the hot water and add to the blender as well, blending it so it is evenly distributed.
+In a separate bowl, mix the gelatin powder into the hot water, let it sit for 2 – 3 minutes, and add to the blender as well, blending it so it is evenly distributed.
 Alternatively, a mixer can be used, so long as the end result is even and smooth.
 Pour this mixture into the cake pan and allow it to set in the fridge for 3 hours.

 - Remove the tofu cheesecake from the fridge.
 Wet a small spatula under warm water and carefully run it around the edge of the cake to loosen it from the pan.
 Flip an empty mug upside-down and place the cake pan on top.
 Carefully push downwards on the top of the cake pan so it slides downwards and separates from the cake and removable bottom.